akashparvatikar/anharmonic.net/README.md

 ###Run my own Datasets (Option 2):
 Navigate to [Anharmonic.net](http://www.anharmonic.net) for an easy, UI based version of wQAA.

-[^1]: Note that there is no support for non-padded integers in dcd filenames, as iterated filenames should always be padded.
+<a name="myfootnote1">1</a>: Note that there is no support for non-padded integers in dcd filenames, as iterated filenames should always be padded.